Employers with Up to 50 Employees

 - Information Reporting on Health Coverage by Self-Insured Employers

-Beginning in 2015, the Affordable Care Act provides for new information reporting by employers that sponsor self-insured plans.
+Beginning in 2015, the Affordable Care Act provides for new information reporting by employers of any size that sponsor self-insured plans.
 (Section 6055 rules).
 Separate reporting requirements apply to those employers that have 50 or more full time or full-time equivalent employees.
 (Section 6056 rules).
 Under Section 6055 rules, self-funded employers, issuers, and other parties that provide health coverage must submit new reports to the IRS detailing information for each covered individual.
-The first of these reports must be filed in 2016.
-On March 5, 2014, the U.S. Department of Treasury issued Final Regulations that provide further guidance about this requirement.
-Learn more about these reporting requirements by reading the Fact Sheet issued by the U.S. Department of the Treasury.
+The first of these reports must be filed in early 2016.
+Refer to these Q&As from IRS for more information.

 Find Plan Information in Your Area